Action Mesothelioma Day 2018

-The annual Action Mesothelioma Day raises awareness and pays tribute to people suffering with the asbestos-related cancer mesothelioma.
-This year, it is being held on Friday 1st July across the country.
+The annual Action Mesothelioma Day was set up to raise awareness of and pay tribute to people suffering with the asbestos-related cancer mesothelioma.
+This year, it is being held on Friday 6 July across the country.

-Each year, hundreds of people gather in cities across the UK to raise awareness of mesothelioma, to call for better treatment and care for mesothelioma sufferers, for prevention of exposure to asbestos and to ban the export of asbestos to developing countries.
+Each year, hundreds of people gather in cities across the UK to raise awareness of mesothelioma, to call for better treatment and care for people living with mesothelioma, for prevention of exposure to asbestos and to ban the import and export of asbestos around the world.

 “Action Mesothelioma Day is incredibly moving and it is an honour to be a part of it.
 To see so many families gathered in the city, carrying pictures of their loved ones lost to this disease, and standing up to fight for justice for the sufferers of mesothelioma,” says Helen.